kalisio/kdk/docs/api/core/components.md

 * **k-datetime-field**: a Quasar [Date input](https://quasar.dev/vue-components/date) and [Time input](https://quasar.dev/vue-components/time)
 * **k-email-field**: a Quasar [Text input](https://quasar.dev/vue-components/input) of type of `email`
 * **k-icon-field**: an input that allows you to select an icon and to assign it a color among.
 The list of icons is provided by [FontAwesome](https://fontawesome.com/icons?d=gallery)
-* **k-item-field**: an input that allows you to select one or multiple items from one service or many services.
+* **KItem-field**: an input that allows you to select one or multiple items from one service or many services.
 * **k-number-field**: a Quasar [Text input](https://quasar.dev/vue-components/input) of type of `number`
 * **k-options-field**: a Quasar [Options group input](https://quasar.dev/vue-components/option-group)
 * **k-phone-field**: a Quasar [Text input](https://quasar.dev/vue-components/input) of type of `phone`